andreimcristof/nodejsBaseApi/README.md

 # Item Service api
-This application is intended as a skeleton node.js API that interacts with a Rethink Database on its endpoints.
+This application is intended as a basic, skeleton node.js API that interacts with a Rethink Database on its endpoints.

+### Starting up

+In the service-api folder, run these commands:
+**npm install**  (this will install dependencies)
+**nodemon** (this will start app)

 ### Prerequisites
 You will need to have Docker installed, so that you can run a Docker terminal locally, on your machine.
 Docker can be used on any Operating System.

-To install Docker and learn about it please visit this page
+To install Docker and/or learn about it please visit this page
 https://www.docker.com/

 ## Characteristics
 * This API listens to port 1337, so you can use your favorite REST client to call its endpoints at
 http://localhost:1337/
-* the middlewares used are:
+* The middlewares used are:
-    1. corsHandler - this allows cross origin resource sharing and should be customised as needed
+    1. *corsHandler* - this allows cross origin resource sharing and should be customised as needed
-    2. cacheHandler - disables caching on routes
+    2. *cacheHandler* - disables caching on routes
-    3. requestValidator - this checks that content is application/json if the verb of request is PUT, POST or PATCH.
+    3. *requestValidator* - this checks that content is application/json if the verb of request is PUT, POST or PATCH.
-    4. Also error logging is toggled according to environmentLevel (see logger.js)
+* Also error logging is toggled according to environmentLevel (see logger.js)
-    5. There is no authentication for the moment, but I can add a jsonwebtoken handler if I get any feedback on this API that someone needs it.
+* There is no authentication for the moment, but I can add a jsonwebtoken handler if I get any feedback on this API that someone needs it.
+* There is a model validation when creating / updating objects, this validation can be customised as needed for your objects.
+The file modelValidation/item.js contains an example of how an object is validated.

 ## Endpoints